AdobeDocs/campaign-web.en/help/v8/landing-pages/lp-content.md

     * **[!UICONTROL Landing page]**: Select another landing page for users to be redirected to.
 Make sure you configure the selected landing page accordingly.

 1. To make additional updates upon submitting the form, select **[!UICONTROL Additional updates]**, and select the item you want to update:
     * A subscription [service](../audience/manage-services.md) - define if you want to opt in or opt out users upon submitting the form.
 When designing an email, if you define a **[!UICONTROL Landing page]**-type link to this landing page, the selected service is automatically used.
-[Learn more on inserting links](../email/message-tracking.md)
+[Learn more about inserting links](../email/message-tracking.md)

         >[!NOTE]
         >